aws-solutions-library-samples/guidance-for-simple-and-scalable-serverless-load-testing-on-aws/README.md

 - Install [Docker](https://docs.docker.com/desktop/install/) to be able to build, run and manage Docker containers and images.
 - Create an [Elastic Container Registry (ECR) repository](https://aws.amazon.com/ecr/) to be able to store and deploy Docker container images within the AWS ecosystem.
 Create a private ECR repository and give it the name ```locust```.
 Note that ECR provides a free tier of the service and no charges will be incurred as a result of this step.

-The Docker file (```source/kubernetes-custom-image-version/Dockerfile```) defines the base image to use (```locustio/locust:master```) and the load testing scripts to include.
-Once your scripts are added to the Dockerfile, build the image by opening a new terminal window, navigating to the folder that contains your Dockerfile and test scripts, and run
+Navigate to the ```source/kubernetes-custom-image-version/``` folder in the terminal.
+The ```Dockerfile``` defines the base image to use (```locustio/locust:master```) and the load testing scripts to include.
+You will find two sample load test scripts, ```script1.py``` and ```script2.py```.
+These should be replaced with your own custom load testing scripts, and they should be added in the Dockerfile.
+Build the image by running:
 ```
 docker build -f ./Dockerfile --platform linux/amd64 -t locust:master .
 ```
-Next, tag your newly created image. **Make sure you add your locust ECR registry’s URI to the command below**:
+Tag your newly created image next. **Make sure you add your locust ECR registry’s URI to the command below**:
 ```
 docker tag locust:master 111122223333.dkr.ecr.us-east-2.amazonaws.com/locust:master
 ```
-Now that our image has been created and tagged, we need to make sure that our Docker client is authenticated with our ECR registry before we attempt to push the image. **Make sure you change the region and base ECR registry URI to match yours before entering the command in the terminal**:
+Now that the image has been created and tagged, the Docker client needs to authenticate with the ECR registry before attempting to push the image. **Make sure you change the region and base ECR registry URI to match yours before running the commandl**:
 ```
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 111122223333.dkr.ecr.us-east-2.amazonaws.com
 ```